mlrun/mlrun/docs/change-log/_index.md

 ### Closed issues

 - Support logging artifacts larger than 5GB to V3IO.
 [View in Git](https://github.com/mlrun/mlrun/issues/2455).
-- Limit KFP to kfp~=1.8.0, <1.8.14 due to non-backwards changes done in 1.8.14 for ParallelFor, which isn’t compatible with the MLRun managed KFP server (1.8.1) .[View in Git](https://github.com/mlrun/mlrun/issues/2516).
+- Limit KFP to kfp~=1.8.0, <1.8.14 due to non-backwards changes done in 1.8.14 for ParallelFor, which isn’t compatible with the MLRun managed KFP server (1.8.1).
+[View in Git](https://github.com/mlrun/mlrun/issues/2516).
 - Add `artifact_path` enrichment from project `artifact_path`.
 Previously, the parameter wasn't applied to project runs when defining `project.artifact_path`.
 [View in Git](https://github.com/mlrun/mlrun/issues/2507).
 - Align timeouts for requests that are getting re-routed from worker to chief (for projects/background related endpoints).
 [View in Git](https://github.com/mlrun/mlrun/issues/2565).
 - Fix legacy artifacts load when loading a project.
 Fixed corner cases when legacy artifacts were saved to yaml and loaded back into the system using `load_project()`.
 [View in Git](https://github.com/mlrun/mlrun/issues/2584).